TanGentleman/KeyMaster/docs/docs_key_generator.md

 ## Function: `main`
 ## Function: `init`
-Initialize the KeySimulator with the given parameters.
+Initialize the KeyGenerator with the given parameters.
 ## Function: `calculate_delay`
 Get a normally distributed delay between keystrokes.
 ### Parameters:
 - speed_multiple: The speed multiplier.
 ### Returns
 float: The delay between keystrokes.
 ## Function: `generate_keystrokes_from_string`
 Generate valid Keystrokes from a string.
 Output object can be simulated.
+### Returns
+List[Keystroke]: A list of keystrokes.
 ## Function: `generate_keystroke`
 Generate a single keystroke from a character.
 :param char: The character to generate a keystroke for.